 (iv) Offering drink specials for checking your fantasy football scores during the game

-This beacon campaign, is a very interesting take at how Eddystone can be leveraged to enhance consumer engagement.
+This beacon campaign is a very interesting take on how Eddystone can be leveraged to enhance consumer engagement.

 2) MSC Cruises leveraged beacons to offer a connected guest experience

 MSC Cruises, one of the world’s largest privately-owned cruise line, recently unveiled its fleet-wide digital innovation program at ITB Berlin, a popular travel industry trade show.
 The company worked with tech and behavioural science experts at Deloitte Digital, Hewlett Packard and Samsung to develop a new cruise program, MSC for Me, which leverages VR content, wearables, and beacons to deliver a connected, personalizable, and holistic guest experience.

 As a part of this campaign, each guest, once onboard, will be given a connected bracelet that will, in turn, allow them quick access to the ship’s services and will activate geo-located suggestions through 3,050 beacons that have been deployed throughout the ship.
 Other key features of this new program include:

 (i) a digital way finder that offers passengers advice on how to find their way around a 1,000-foot long ship

 (ii) a planning tool that will help passengers check in with their mobile device, book trips, seats for shows or best dinner table, before embarking or during the trip

 (iii) a digitally immersive virtual reality content that allows passengers to preview their trips

 If this program rings a bell somewhere, it is probably because MSC’s approach is quite similar to the Ocean Medallion program unveiled by Carnival Cruise early this year at the CES event.
 With these two major cruise ship companies coming forward and embracing such IoT driven connected travel driven experiences, the bar is being raised for what consumers will come to expect of travel companies in future.